oroinc/documentation/book/differences.rst

 ==========================================

-When you are familiar with building Symfony applications from scratch, you will recognize many well known building blocks when you start your first project using the Oro Platform or OroCRM.
+When you are familiar with building Symfony applications from scratch, you will recognize many well known building blocks when you start your first project using OroPlatform or OroCRM.
 However, there are some not so subtle differences you need to understand to efficiently develop your application.

-This article will give you a short overview about the most important things the Oro Platform differs from usual Symfony applications.
+This article will give you a short overview about the most important things OroPlatform differs from usual Symfony applications.
 Each section will link to other resources where you can learn more about a particular feature.